tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ActedUpon

 - Name: bdqffdq:ActedUpon
-- Definition: A bdqffdq:InformationElement, expressed in concrete terms, about which a bdqffdq:DataQualityNeed expresses bdqffdq:Assertions about the data quality in that bdqffdq:InformationElement.
+- Definition: A bdqffdq:InformationElement, expressed in concrete terms, about which a bdqffdq:DataQualityNeed expresses bdqffdq:Responses about the data quality in that bdqffdq:InformationElement.
 - SubClass Of: InformationElement
 - Disjoint With: AbstractInformationElement, Consulted